Stained Glass Sundials: 18th & 19th Centuries (1700's & 1800's)

 Inscription: Latin inscription on bottom center pane: "Nulli optabilis, Dabilur mora, Irrevocabilis, Labitur bora, Ne sis inutilis, Semper labora, Neve sis fotilis, Vigila ora".
 This inscription is translated into English on the adjoining South Southwest window.
 (See Dial 156).

-Motto: No motto is clearly visible, but there is some illegible text in the upper left and right panes.
+Mottos: No motto is clearly visible, but there is some illegible text in the upper left and right panes.

 Condition: unknown.
 But Pattenden said that it was restored in 1920 then sold.
 The almost vertical thick black line on the dial face in the top center pane might be a crack in the glass that was re-leaded during a restoration.

-Comment: Page 423 of Mrs. Gatty's " The Book of Sun-dials" says: "In addition to the pillar dial Mr. Kempe, the owner of Old Place, Lindfield, has placed a vertical dial on the stable and three window dials on the house."
+Comments: We deeply are indebted to Dr. Robert Berger, Geoffrey Lane, John Davis and David Brown for researching and providing the most of the information here.
+Page 423 of Mrs. Gatty's " The Book of Sun-dials" says: "In addition to the pillar dial Mr. Kempe, the owner of Old Place, Lindfield, has placed a vertical dial on the stable and three window dials on the house."
 In the article by Pattenden "A Pelican in Sussex" in History Today, 9/1982, he confirms that these three window dials were formerly located in the Dial Room at Old Place in Lindfield.
 The "Sunday Chronicle" (Aug 1896) reported: "Mr. Kempe has approximately a dozen sundials in his garden and his house.
 Most remarkably, he has set up several in such a way that he can tell the time from his bed.
 Indeed three of his sundials have been set up in the windows and so arranged that they indicate the time on the glass of the window.
 Each window showed the signs of the zodiac on the four lower panes.
 In the west window was the inscription: "Nec Sol, nec Umbra" (So little sun, just so little shade), along with the date 1893.
 The morning dial (Behrendt's catalogue number 47) indicates the hours from 3 to 10, while the southwest dial (No 48) shows the hours 7-12-6.
 These panes were restored around 1920, and later sold.”
 We need more information and better photos of this lost dial and for someone to arrange a visit to Old Place in Lindfield to investigate, measure and photograph this dial and the other two lost stained glass dials if they still exist there.
 If they aren’t there, where are they?

 Reference in Mrs. Alfred Gatty's "Book of Sun-Dials": Here

-Lindfield, Old Place photo: Here
+Old Place Photo Website: Here

-Website: Lindfield: Here
+Ludlow Website: Here

 Maker: Charles Eamer Kempe (1837-1907), highly eminent stained glass artist in the late 19th century.
 His firm in the south of England near Brighton, Sussex, produced a large number of windows for cathedrals and churches worldwide, including the USA.